gautam0826/FMLS-Projections/README.md

    - Predict the difference between points and last 6 average
    - Predict whether points will be greater than 7/8/10 (turn into classification problem)
    - Use Quantile Regression to estimate floor/ceiling
- - Make model doesn't try too hard to fit in 27-point matches, since we care more about discerning between 2 point and 10 point performances than between 15 point and 22 point performances (Currently trying to do this via winsorizing points)
+ - Make sure model doesn't try too hard to fit in 27-point matches, since we care more about discerning between 2 point and 10 point performances than between 15 point and 22 point performances (Currently trying to do this via winsorizing points)
    - Using a log transform or square root transform on points
    - Use class imbalancing techniques like SMOTE
    - Use sample weights
  - Write a script inside models directory that runs all the different approaches
  - Write an optimizer that automates lineup building given a set of projections
+   - When one score or one probability is output, simply maximize sum of scores or sum of probabilities
+   - For optimizing when there are probabilities for each individual score, use simulations to optimize lineups probability of getting > N points total
- - Have linting and unit tests setup
+ - Add unit tests
  - Have an interactive viz where users can look through player's projected points and shapley values.